Featured image of Autodesk Fusion on Linux: Five Workarounds That Actually Run It Source: Autodesk/All3DP

 Image of: How to Do It

 There are plenty of tutorials on how to set up a virtual machine with Windows.
-However, the tutorial by Abhishek Prakash teaches beginners how to install Windows 10 in VirtualBox on Ubuntu, and it’s pretty thorough.
+However, the tutorial teaches beginners how to install Windows 11 in VirtualBox on Ubuntu, and it’s pretty thorough.
 It provides links to the software required and was recently updated.
+Remember: Standard Windows 10 support ended on October 14, 2025.

-For the solution with Wine, Cryinkfly has a YouTube tutorial that covers the entire process, plus a GitHub repository with troubleshooting tips and additional documentation.
+For the solution with Wine, Cryinkfly has a YouTube tutorial that covers the entire process.
+Recently it moved its GitHub repository with troubleshooting tips and additional documentation to Codeberg.
 They also developed a script that facilitates the setup and configuration process.
+This is an unofficial, community-maintained project unsupported by Autodesk.

 Back to Contents